-6. Pray for the salvation of unbelievers including those you evangelize (Romans 10:1).
+6. Pray for unbelievers' salvation, including those you evangelize (Romans 10:1).

 7. Pray that God would cause you to exhibit the fruit of the Spirit in all your evangelistic interactions (Galatians 5:16, 22-23).

-8. Pray that God would cause you to sanctify Christ as Lord in your heart, always being ready to explain to those who ask you about the hope that you possess, doing so with gentleness and reverence (1 Peter 3:15).
+8. Pray that God would cause you to sanctify Christ as Lord in your heart, always being ready to explain to those who ask you about your hope, doing so with gentleness and reverence (1 Peter 3:15).

-9. Pray that God would help you to live in a manner that reflects the saving power of the gospel.
+9. Pray that God would help you live in a manner that reflects the gospel's saving power.
 Although godly conduct is not evangelism, godly conduct causes unbelievers to glorify God (Matthew 5:16; 1 Peter 2:12), it reveals who Christ’s disciples are (John 13:35), and it puts revilers to shame (1 Peter 3:16).

 Prayer and Evangelism